The GW/PT conjectures for toric pairs: Introduction

 Here is a more detailed roadmap:

 \begin{enumerate}[I.] \item {\it Elementary geometries.} Compatibility of GW/PT with logarithmic degenerations~\cite{MR23} reduces the conjecture to certain elementary targets -- these are iterated $\mathbb P^1$-bundles over toric bases $(B|\partial B)$, where $\partial B$ is the full toric boundary and each $\mathbb P^1$-fiber has log structure along the $0$-section. \item {\it Strata conjectures.} The GW/PT moduli admit stratifications by the same partially ordered set.
 We formulate a generalized GW/PT correspondence for the strata, with additional insertions from the cohomology of the stack of expansions.
 By ``rubber calculus'' techniques, a study of exotic insertions, and the degeneration formula~\cite{MR23}, we show the strata correspondences follow from the ordinary correspondence on the components of the universal degeneration on the stratum. \item {\it Inductive structure.} The cohomology of an elementary geometry is generated by its boundary strata.
 This allows incidence conditions to be traded for strata on the GW/PT space.
 We prove that, in an appropriate ordering, the moduli problems that comprise the strata moduli are smaller.
 This sets up an induction and reduces the conjecture to several base cases. \item {\it Semi-positive cases.} The first base cases occur when the non-boundary toric strata in $(Y|\partial Y)$ have nef normal bundles.
 If $\partial Y$ is the full toric boundary, there is an infinite family of cases indexed by the positive integers.
 We solve these by combining the degeneration formula with tropical arguments of Parker~\cite{Par17}, also used by Bousseau~\cite{Bou17}, which induct on the complexity.
 The key input is compatibility of the correspondence with the moves above.
 The arguments can be made to work in the general nef normal bundle setting. \item {\it Negative cases.} If the non-boundary toric strata have non-positive normal bundles, there are invariants with no or fewer insertions, and pure degeneration techniques are insufficient.
 We instead pass to equivariant invariants and take inspiration from the study of the cap and tube geometries in~\cite{OP06vira}.
-This reduces to local curves, where the correspondence is known~\cite{BP08,OP10}. \end{enumerate}
+This reduces to certain local curve calculations, which we handle by relating these local curve theories to associated compactified logarithmic theories.
+This relies on certain basic properties of the logarithmic linear system of curves on a toric surface, developed in Appendix~\ref{app: log-linear-system}. \end{enumerate}

 To run GW and PT arguments compatibly, we use results of Neguț~\cite{Negut} to rework the evaluation structure in logarithmic PT theory.
 This makes the GW and PT evaluations coincide --- one moduli space for each choice of contact order, parameterizing {\it ordered} points on strata of $Y$.
 The ideas may be of interest, for example, in $K$-theoretic PT theory.